UNISvalbard/Geo-SfM/content/lessons/geomodelling/qgis_cheatsheet.md

 However, its support is limited to certain file formats, which is currently only the *.json* data type rather than the *.3tz* zipped folder structure exported by Agisoft Metashape and used by ArcGIS Pro.

 The downside of the *.json* format is that it requires unzipping of the *.3tz* zipped folder format, thus increasing file size and number.
+This can be easily done by e.g. the 7Zip file manager.

 ```{admonition} Be careful extracting the data in OneDrive/SharePoint!
 :class: warning